Last Updated on

-We all need something in our lives that entirely absorbs us into the present moment, creating a ‘flow’ of blissful immersion into the task or activity.
-This type of ‘flow’ of engagement is important to stretch our intelligence, skills, and emotional capabilities.
+We all need something in our lives that absorbs us into the current moment, creating a ‘flow’ of blissful immersion into the task or activity.
+This type of ‘flow’ of engagement stretches our intelligence, skills, and emotional capabilities.

 R – Relationships